emedware/svelte-lazy-router/README.md

 - `params`: `Dictionary<any>`
 : If a route name is provided, this is the dictionary of the properties to give.

+State feedbacks :

 - `loading`: `Writable<boolean>`
 : Set to true when waiting a lazy-load
 - `error`: `Writable<Error>`
-: Set (or unset if value is `undefined`) the route-related error.
+: Set (or unset if value is `undefined`) to the the route-related error.
 In error state, the slot is displayed.
 The slot is displayed without error when the route is not found.

 ### Link